mediaupstream/SublimeText-NodeEval/Readme.md

     }
   ```

 The commands work on a selection, multiple selections or if nothing is selected the whole document.
-Your script will be eval'd through the nodejs repl.
+Your script will be eval'd through `nodejs` in it's own thread.

-Your results may contain `undefined` in places, for example if your last line is an expression who's return value is `undefined` you will see that in the output...

 ----

 **Why not just use the NodeJS plugin, or the nodejsLauncher plugin ?**
-the `NodeJS` plugin is awesome, but it's also really bloated. also I don't think that the `nodejsLauncher` actually works, I looked at the sourcecode and was like wtf.
+the `NodeJS` plugin is awesome, but it's also really bloated. also the `nodejsLauncher` only works on Windows.